file-icons/atom/CONTRIBUTING.md

 1. Click the **Import Icons** button in the top-left corner.

-2. Pick `selection.json` from the package's `resources/fonts-src/` directory.
+2. Pick `selection.json` from the package's base directory.

 3. You may be presented with a dialogue asking *"Your icon selection was loaded.
 Would you like to load all the settings stored in your selection file?"*.
 If so, click **Yes**.